 By default, only Secure Shell version 2 connections are allowed to communicate with the Local Manager.
 File servers using TFTP, FTP, and SFTP are available for serving files to network devices, but only within specific file transfer operations such as push OS, and in many cases that communication is directly limited to a specific IP address or dedicated network connection.

 Secure Shell version 2 is the default user method of communicating with the Local Manager.
 Users may authenticate using passwords, certificates, or a combination of both.
 Local Managers recognize both DSA and RSA encryption methods with key length up to 2048 bytes.
 Encryption is configurable.
-The default secure shell port (TCP 22) may be changed to any port between 1024 and 10000.
+The default secure shell port (TCP 22) may be changed to any port between TCP 1024 and 65000.

 Client SSH applications can be used to access the Local Manager directly.
 Supported clients include: